Professional Photographers of America: 20th century

 In 1909, the membership installed its first governing body, the Congress of Photography.
 The Congress was composed of delegates from around the country who transacted official association business.
 Previously, all association business had been conducted by those who happened to attend conventions, resulting in problems of organizational continuity.
-The Congress continued until 1929 when the National Council became the official governing body, representing 37 associations and clubs nationwide.
+The Congress continued until 1929, when the National Council became the official governing body, representing 37 associations and clubs nationwide.

 By 1913, the photography association had grown to 725 members, expanding to 2,272 members in 1916.
-When World War I began, many PAA members contributed to the United States effort by joining the photography section of the Signal Corps.
-After the war, all photographers of the section were made honorary PAA members through the Liberty War Section of the association.
+When World War I began, many PAA members joined the photography section of the Signal Corps, which were made honorary PAA members through the Liberty War Section of the association after the war ended.

-In 1921, The Daguerre Club of Indiana donated to PAA a building in Winona Lake, Indiana, for the purpose of establishing a photography school.
-Thus, was born the professional school which was to become the Winona International School of Professional Photography.
-Winona operated classes for professional photographers each summer until 1984 when the school relocated to its Mount Prospect, Illinois campus, where it operated until 1994 when it was relocated to Atlanta, Georgia.
+In 1921, The Daguerre Club of Indiana donated to PAA a building in Winona Lake, Indiana, to establish a photography school.
+The school was to become the Winona International School of Professional Photography.
+Winona operated classes for professional photographers each summer until 1984, when the school was relocated to its Mount Prospect, Illinois campus, where it operated until 1994 when it was relocated again to Atlanta, Georgia.

-Just as PAA celebrated its 50th anniversary in 1930, the Depression hit.
-Despite efforts to boost membership and provide new programs, the Depression took its toll.
-During these years (1931–34), the association suffered along with the country.
-Budgets were cut, memberships were canceled, and no conventions were held.
-By 1934, association leaders were spearheading a drive to build membership and combat rampant price-cutting under the National Recovery Act, which was signed into law that year.
-They developed the Code of Fair Competition for the Photographic and Photofinishing Industry, which would require every person or firm selling photographic products or services to comply with certain requirements as to wages, hours, prices, and trade practices.
-The tool now existed to revitalize the association and improve the profession so that it could do its part in returning the country to prosperity.
-These hopes were soon dashed when the National Recovery Act was declared unconstitutional, affecting all such codes under its jurisdiction.
+On its 50th anniversary in 1930, the Great Depression hit.
+From 1931 to 1934, the association suffered from cut budgets, canceled memberships, and no held conventions.
+By 1934, association leaders were spearheading efforts to build membership and combat price-cutting under the National Recovery Act, which was signed into law that year.
+They developed the Code of Fair Competition for the Photographic and Photofinishing Industry, which would require every person or firm selling photographic products or services to comply with requirements for wages, hours, prices, and trade practices.
+The National Recovery Act was declared unconstitutional, affecting all such codes under its jurisdiction.
 The association suffered a further setback when World War II erupted.

-In spite of this difficult period, PAA continued to offer new benefits to its members, including the Directory of Professional Photography, which made its first appearance in 1938, and the degree program, which awarded its first Master of Photography degree in 1939.
+PAA offered the Directory of Professional Photography, which first appeared in 1938, and the degree program, which awarded its first Master of Photography degree in 1939.

-The organization changed its name to Professional Photographers of America, Inc., in 1958, to distinguish the association from emerging amateur photography organizations.
+The organization changed its name to Professional Photographers of America, Inc. in 1958 to distinguish the association from amateur photography organizations.
 That same year, PPA joined the Mississippi-Alabama Associated Photographers (later renamed the Professional Photographers of Mississippi-Alabama) and the University of Mississippi to hold the first conference on professional photography with joint participation from a local association, national association, and major university.

-In 1993, the Association moved its headquarters from Chicago to Atlanta.
+In 1993, the association moved its headquarters from Chicago to Atlanta.